cstdilshan/Plane-Spotter/README.txt

 Running React Application
-Run "npm install" to install the dependencies of the application Run "ng start" to run the application
+Run "npm install" to install the dependencies of the application Run "npm start" to run the application